jan-vince/smallgdpr/README.md

 One or more groups can be set as `Active without consent`.
 Scripts in these groups will always run.

+You can add your custom JS code to be executed when a cookies group is allowed (or required).

+> But you can use your own code whenever you want (in lyout, page, partial) - just check if a group is allowed by `{% if sgCookies['necessary']  }`

 ### Cookies bar

 You can edit title and content of cookies bar.